phylotastic/datelife/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs
+There were no ERRORs, and no WARNINGs

 There was 1 NOTE: